 Citizens and permanent residents of Canada must complete Penn's Financial Aid Application for Canadian Citizens and submit copies of the student’s and parents' Canadian tax returns.
 See the Checklist for Canadian Citizens on the Student Financial Services website.

 Penn will not admit a financial aid candidate for whom we cannot provide aid.
-As a result, some candidates we would otherwise want to admit will be turned away.
+This means that some otherwise qualified candidates will not be admitted.

 International applicants who anticipate the need for financial aid at any time during their four-year course of study must make this anticipated need known at the time of application.